 Latest procurement news

-The Interim Project Alliance Agreement (IPAA) for the delivery of the project’s underground rail systems (C7) has been awarded to a joint venture between RCR Tomlinson Limited and its design partners Opus International Consultants Limited – together known as the Systems Integration, Testing and Commissioning (SITC) Alliance.
-Details here
+The Interim Project Alliance Agreement (IPAA) for the delivery of the project’s underground rail systems (C7) has been awarded to a joint venture between RCR Infrastructure (NZ) Ltd and its design partners WSP Opus – together known as the Systems Integration, Testing and Commissioning (SITC) Alliance.
+Details here.